Heating Oil Commodity Technical Analysis

 Sophisticated investors, who have witnessed many market ups and downs, anticipate that the market will even out over time.
 This tendency of Heating Oil's price to converge to an average value over time is called mean reversion.
 However, historically, high market prices usually discourage investors that believe in mean reversion to invest, while low prices are viewed as an opportunity to buy.

-Heating Oil holds Efficiency (Sharpe) Ratio of close to zero, which attests that the entity had a close to zero % return per unit of standard deviation over the last 3 months.
-Heating Oil exposes twenty-three different technical indicators, which can help you to evaluate volatility embedded in its price movement.
-Please check out Heating Oil's market risk adjusted performance of (0.02), and Risk Adjusted Performance of 0.0066 to validate the risk estimate we provide.
-The commodity retains a Market Volatility (i.e., Beta) of 0.37, which attests to possible diversification benefits within a given portfolio.
-As returns on the market increase, Heating Oil's returns are expected to increase less than the market.
-However, during the bear market, the loss of holding Heating Oil is expected to be smaller as well.
+Heating Oil appears to be risky, given 3 months investment horizon.
+Heating Oil holds Efficiency (Sharpe) Ratio of 0.18, which attests that the entity had a 0.18 % return per unit of standard deviation over the last 3 months.
+By evaluating Heating Oil's technical indicators, you can evaluate if the expected return of 0.59% is justified by implied risk.
+Please utilize Heating Oil's market risk adjusted performance of (0.62), and Risk Adjusted Performance of 0.1364 to validate if our risk estimates are consistent with your expectations.
+The commodity retains a Market Volatility (i.e., Beta) of -0.85, which attests to possible diversification benefits within a given portfolio.
+As returns on the market increase, returns on owning Heating Oil are expected to decrease at a much lower rate.
+During the bear market, Heating Oil is likely to outperform the market.

 Auto-correlation

-Heating Oil has almost perfect reverse predictability.
-Overlapping area represents the amount of predictability between Heating Oil time series from 13th of November 2025 to 28th of December 2025 and 28th of December 2025 to 11th of February 2026.
+Heating Oil has virtually no predictability.
+Overlapping area represents the amount of predictability between Heating Oil time series from 4th of December 2025 to 18th of January 2026 and 18th of January 2026 to 4th of March 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Heating Oil price movement.
-The serial correlation of -0.75 indicates that around 75.0% of current Heating Oil price fluctuation can be explain by its past prices.
+The serial correlation of 0.09 indicates that less than 9.0% of current Heating Oil price fluctuation can be explain by its past prices.

 Heating Oil technical commodity analysis exercises models and trading practices based on price and volume transformations, such as the moving averages, relative strength index, regressions, price and return correlations, business cycles, commodity market cycles, or different charting patterns.